Installment Loans Industry Under Scrutiny by Consumer Financial Protection Bureau

 The proposed rules fly in the face of what short-term loans are about.
 For example, one idea is to require lenders to make sure that borrowers can repay such loans when they are due by essentially running credit checks on them.
 Needless to say, this isn’t going to work because most people who need these loans have bad credit and nowhere to turn.
 The new rules would require lenders to check consumers’ income, debts and borrowing history before approving them for short-term loans.
 There would also be a 60-day cooling-off period between loans, and all lenders would be prohibited for 60 days from lending to consumers who have taken out three such loans in a row.

 Another idea that the CFPB floats around in its report is to require short-term lenders to provide “affordable repayment options” and to limit the number of loans that people can take out in a row and over the course of a year.
 Such rules would dictate that borrowers can’t be kept in debt for more than 90 days in a 12-month period, and loan rollovers would be capped at 2.
-At that point, a 90-day cooling-off period would apply.
+At that point, a 90-day cooling-off period would get started.

 How New Rules Could Affect the Industry